stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Classes and structs are mapped to XSD complexTypes.
-The XML value space consists of XML elements with attributes and subelements, possibly constrained by validation rules that enforce element and attribute occurrence contraints, numerical value range constraints, and string length and pattern constraints.
+The XML value space consists of XML elements with attributes and subelements, possibly constrained by XML schema validation rules that enforce element and attribute occurrence contraints, numerical value range constraints, and string length and pattern constraints.

 Classes that are declared with the gSOAP tools are limited to single inheritence only.
 Structs cannot be inherited.